thanhlq/icommerce-microservices-example/README.md

 * mongodb (recommended >= v4.0): For database storage.
 * redis (recommended >= v3.2): For communication between services.
 * lerna: For management of multiple node packages
+* mocha: For execution of unit tests (database & api tests)

 I provided some utility scripts for installation of these software packages.